dmirman-zz/gazer/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/18429968/46034046-472caa80-c0c5-11e8-89c3-ff3f463a1868.jpeg" height="200px" width="200px" />

+## Updates (Jan 2020)

+Happy New Year!!
+The gazeR package will soon be up and running on Code Ocean!
+You can download the gazeR capsule and run your own data using our fucntions from the cloud!

 ## Updates (December 2019)

  We just resubmitted our manuscript (find it here: https://psyarxiv.com/4qwr8/)!
 GazeR now has more generalized functionality.